Antisemitism in the British Labour Party: Second Boer War and "Jewish finance"

-In the late 19th century, antisemitism was common throughout British society.
+In the late 19th century, antisemitism was widespread in Britain.
 This intensified during the Second Boer War (1899–1902) and came to include the labour movement, dismaying socialist Jews.
 Liberal MP John Burns' was prone to antisemitic outbursts when airing his views on the war, and labour movement figures opposed to the war, such as Henry Hyndman, blamed "Jewish capitalists" for starting it, which angered other members of the Social Democratic Federation.
 Liberal journalist J. A. Hobson wrote that the gold mines in South Africa were "almost entirely in their [the Jews'] hands", and Labour Party founder Keir Hardie stated that Jewish financial houses were part of a secretive imperialist cabal that promoted war.
-According to Denis Judd and Keith Surridge in The Boer War: A History, the Independent Labour Party, the Trade Union Congress, and Robert Blatchford's The Clarion blamed "Jewish capitalists" for being "behind the war and imperialism in general".
+According to Denis Judd and Keith Surridge in The Boer War: A History, the Independent Labour Party, the Trades Union Congress, and Robert Blatchford's The Clarion blamed "Jewish capitalists" for being "behind the war and imperialism in general".